• About

 March 09, 2020

-Written by Archana Ravichandradeva and Michael Smith
+Written By Archana Ravichandradeva and Michael Smith

 The Government of Canada has introduced a temporary enhanced first-year capital cost allowance (CCA) rate of 100% in respect of eligible zero-emission vehicles (ZEVs) and equipment.
 Businesses will initially be able to access a 100% write-off for eligible ZEV vehicles which are (i) automotive (i.e., self-propelled) and; (ii) fully electric or powered by hydrogen.
 These rates will apply to eligible zero-emission automotive equipment and vehicles that are acquired on or after March 2, 2020, and that become available to use before 2028.
 A taxpayer would be able to claim the enhanced allowance only for the taxation year in which the vehicle first becomes available for use.